 - Frequent coughing.

 - Respiratory tract irritation.

 For this reason, we highly recommend that you do not feed your canine friends Austin Peanut Butter Crackers.
-Dogs can easily crunch down a few Peanut Butter crackers when you’re not looking and this can be deadly.
+Dogs can easily crunch down a few Peanut Butter Crackers when you’re not looking and this can be dangerous.